return-STEM/programming-guides/guide/introcpp/loops.md

 | 5 | count = 5 | `5 <= 5` is true | count = 5 |
 | END | count = 6 | `6 <= 5` is false | count = 6 |

 This time the before and after the check condition is the same, because the increment to the count variable  happens **before** the while loop checks the condition.
+It all essentially boils down to precedence.

 # The `do while` Loop
 However, if we wanted to keep the condition as `++count < 5` and have it execute 5 times, we could use a special kind of while loop, the do while loop.
 If we were to use the aforementioned condition in a regular while loop, it would iterate 4 times.
 However, the **condition is evaluated after each iteration** of the loop rather than before, meaning that **the body of the loop is always executed at least once**.